Bison Management on the North Rim

 Bison are marvelous creatures, but they are not native to the high-altitude, forested portion of the Kaibab Plateau that contains the North Rim.
 The herd negatively impacts vegetation, water resources, and even archaeological sites.

-The National Park Service is working to reduce the size of the park's bison herd from more than 800 to less than 200 by 2025.
+The National Park Service is working to reduce the size of the park's bison herd.
 These efforts are paying dividends.
-Since reduction efforts began in 2018, park staff have captured and removed over 200 bison and have transferred 182 to eight Tribal Nations in five states through an agreement with the InterTribal Buffalo Council.
+Since reduction efforts began in 2018, park staff have removed 306 bison from the North Rim, with 282 transferred to eight different American Indian tribes through an agreement with the Intertribal Buffalo Council.

 Yet, no consistent funding exists to support this pressing need.
-Urgent action is required if Grand Canyon National Park is to meet its goal of reducing the bison herd to less than 200 by 2025.
+Urgent action is required if Grand Canyon National Park is to meet its goal of reducing the bison herd.

 Conservation and culture: How you can help